Angles/workingcopy-test/README.md

 # Update
-Working copy is awesome, test confirmed and finished.
+Working Copy is awesome, test confirmed and finished.
 Now this test repo may be in sleepy time ;)

 # workingcopy-test - What is here
 Test repo for the **Working Copy** iOS app [link](http://workingcopyapp.com/) It works great.